COAPE Diploma in Animal Behaviour

 CPD points for SAVC accredited courses are only valid for qualified veterinarians and para-veterinary personnel in S.A.

 Being your own boss has a lot of merit for people who enjoy working from home and working their own hours.
 If you choose to work with companion animals, networking with rescue organisations, trainers and veterinarians in your area is very important as this is where the majority of your referrals will come from.
 Most of these establishments do not have the time or resources available to address behaviour problems and are usually very relieved to be able to refer clients with problematic pets to someone who is highly qualified to deal with them.
 Plus, COAPE keeps a database of students who have successfully completed the Diploma and refers clients to them on a regular basis.
 If you want to work with other species, the Diploma is still the course for you – we use dogs and cats are the 2 species we concentrate on in the Diploma because most people are familiar with them, but the course teaches mammalian behaviour and therefore is suitable for anyone wanting to work with other species too.
 We teach the science of behaviour, which means once you have the tools and the know-how about applying them, you are well-equipped to work in this fascinating field, regardless of your choice of species.

 Successful students can apply to become Affiliate members of the COAPE Association of International Behaviour Practitioners and Trainers (CABPT).
 In South Africa, with the experience you have gained in the Advanced Diploma, you can take on the role of a mentor to the newer Diplomats if you would like to.
-Once the Diploma in Animal Behaviour has successfully been completed the student may enrol for the COAPE EMRA Advanced Diploma in Animal Behaviour if it’s offered in their country.
+Once the Diploma in Animal Behaviour has successfully been completed the students may enrol for the COAPE EMRA Advanced Diploma in Animal Behaviour if it’s offered in their country.

 WHAT THE STUDENT WILL LEARN: